12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 - Activity monitoring through built-in camera sensors

-The system works with existing TV equipment, requiring minimal learning for seniors already comfortable with their remote.
+The system works with existing TV equipment, so seniors already comfortable with their remote have little new to learn.

 JubileeTV pricing